Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Proof of Lemma

-2. Consider the sequences of decreasing squares participating in the construction of our configuration $\gamma \in \tilde M_j$, which converge to the points $A_0$ and $B_0$.
+2. Consider the sequences of decreasing squares participating in the construction of our configuration $\Gamma \in \tilde M_j$, which converge to the points $A_0$ and $B_0$.
 Let $\Box_k$ be the last common square of these two sequences.
-By Lemma \ref{est1}, the length of its sides is at least $2 \varepsilon^{T_{j-1}+1}$: indeed, this square is obtained from a square participating in $\tilde M_{j-1}$ by a homothety with coefficient $\varepsilon \chi(A)$ for some point $A$ from the central part of the upper side of the basic square, where $\chi \equiv 1$.
-The next squares in these sequences (or their final points $A_0$ and $B_0$ if $\Box_k$ is a square of the last level) are different, therefore these next squares (or points) are centered at (or coincide with) some points of opposite sides of $\Box_k$.
-It cannot be vertical sides, because in this case the $x$-coordinates of our points $A_0$ and $B_0$ would differ by $2\varepsilon^{T_{j-1}+1} (1+O(\varepsilon))$ which contradicts statement 1 of our lemma, because by (\ref{fib}) $\varepsilon^{T_{j-1}+1} \gg \varepsilon^{u_j+1}$.
-Therefore it are horizontal opposite sides, hence the difference of their $y$-coordinates satisfies the same lower estimate by the number $2\varepsilon^{T_{j-1}+1} (1+O(\varepsilon)) > \varepsilon^{T_{j-1}+1}$.
-The last estimate holds also for the difference of $y$-coordinates of satellite points $A_0$ and $B_0$ of these sides.
+By Lemma \ref{est1}, the length of its sides is at least $2 \varepsilon^{T_{j-1}+1}$: indeed, this square is obtained from a square participating in the construction of a $2^j$-configuration of class $\tilde M_{j-1}$ by a homothety with coefficient $\varepsilon \chi(A)$ for some point $A$ from the central part of the upper side of the basic square (where $\chi \equiv 1$).
+The next two squares in these sequences (or their final points $A_0$ and $B_0$ if $\Box_k$ is a square of the last $j$-th level) are different, therefore these next squares (or points) are centered at (or coincide with) some points of opposite sides of $\Box_k$.
+These cannot be vertical sides: indeed, in this case the $x$-coordinates of our points $A_0$ and $B_0$ would differ by $2\varepsilon^{T_{j-1}+1} (1+O(\varepsilon))$, which contradicts statement 1 of our lemma, because by (\ref{fib}) $\varepsilon^{T_{j-1}+1} \gg \varepsilon^{u_j+1}$.
+Therefore, these are horizontal opposite sides, hence the difference of their $y$-coordinates is estimated from below by the number $2\varepsilon^{T_{j-1}+1} (1+O(\varepsilon)) > \varepsilon^{T_{j-1}+1}$.
+The last estimate holds also for the difference of $y$-coordinates of satellite points $A_0$ and $B_0$ of these sides. $\diamond$

-\begin{corollary} Segment $[A_0,B_0]$ is $\varepsilon^{u_{j-1}+1}$-vertical. \end{corollary}
+\begin{corollary} Segment $[A_0, B_0]$ is $\varepsilon^{u_{j-1}+1}$-vertical. \end{corollary}

-{\it Proof.} By the previous lemma, the absolute value of the tangent of the angle between this segment and the vertical direction is estimated from above by $7\varepsilon^{u_j-T_{j-1}}$, which by (\ref{fib}) is less than $\varepsilon^{u_{j-1}+1}$ (since we can assume that $\varepsilon < 1/7$).
+{\it Proof.} By the previous lemma, the absolute value of the tangent of the angle between this segment and the vertical direction is estimated from above by $7\varepsilon^{u_j-T_{j-1}}$, which by (\ref{fib}) is less than $\varepsilon^{u_{j-1}+1}$ (since we can assume that $\varepsilon < 1/7$). $\diamond$